amazon-science/RefChecker/README.md

               *  soft:   The ratio of each category is calculated.
               *  major:  The category with the most votes is selected.
   --openai_key OPENAI_KEY
               Path to the openai api key file.
-Required if the chatgpt or gpt4 models are used.
+Required if openAI models are used.
   --anthropic_key ANTHROPIC_KEY
               Path to the Anthropic api key file.
 Required if the Anthropic Claude2 api is used.
-  --bedrock_region BEDROCK_REGION
+  --aws_bedrock_region AWS_BEDROCK_REGION
-              AWS region where the bedrock api is deployed.
-Required if the bedrock api is used.
+              AWS region where the Amazon Bedrock api is deployed.
+Required if the Amazon Bedrock api is used.
   --use_retriever
               Whether to use retrieval to find the reference for checking.
 Required if the reference field in input data is not provided.